Financial-Times/o-labels/README.md

 }
 ```

 The `oLabelsSize` mixin can be used to output a class for one of the label sizes.
-Valid sizes are `big` and `small`:
+The only valid size currently is `big`:

 ```scss
 @include oLabelsSize('big');